Plants

 Plants are linked to the entire chain of life.
 Flowering plants need pollinators such as bees and bats.
 Birds and other wildlife eat fruit and disperse seeds.
 Find out about a few of the plants of Gateway.
 Some may look lovelier than others, but all play a role in the diversity of life in the New York and New Jersey area.

-American beach grass helps stabilize dunes and reduce erosion.
+American beachgrass helps stabilize dunes and reduce erosion.
 It can be found throughout Gateway.

-• Reddish berries on shrub
+• Light blue and green berries on a leafy shrub

 Beach Plums